 Want a fresh take on Nordic noir?
 Der Pass could be the one.
 Available on demand in 4K, it plots a German and Austrian detective together when a dead body is discovered on this particularly gloomy stretch of European border.
 Reviews suggest this one is worthy of investigation, albeit very much of its type.

 Paul Giamatti and Damian Lewis star in this highly-rated drama about power politics in the world of New York high finance.
-All four seasons are available on Sky Q in Ultra HD right now, with a season 5 due this summer.

 Seven seasons speaks for itself (all seven are on Sky), and Ray Donovan has consistently delivered for those wanting a brooding anti-hero in the style of Tony Soprano.
 And while writing something as clever, compelling and downright entertaining as The Sopranos is no easy task, Ray Donovan isn't too far off, showing the shady side of a Hollywood fixer for whom business and family life is never easy.
 You can enjoy the complete series in Ultra HD on Sky Q.